 Where are The Four Seasons original members now?

-Tommy DeVito is now 90 years old, having quit the band in 1970.
-However, he has reunited with the band on several occasions.
+Tommy DeVito died in 2020 at the age of 92.
+He had quit the group in 1970, but reunited with the band on several occasions.

 Nick Massi passed away aged 73 in 2000 from cancer, a year after the band were inducted into the Rock and Roll Hall of Fame.